SAP-samples/partner-reference-application/README.md

 - Offer seamless and secure front-end and back-channel integration with SAP ERP solutions.
 - Deliver open solutions by integration-ready OData APIs and business events following SAP technology alignments.
 - Deploy the app as a one-off and/or as a multi-customer solution.
+- Analyze and monitor logging data of the customer deployment.

 **Join our community!**